Cho Jin-ho (baseball)

-Cho Jin-ho (/ko/; born August 16, 1975) is a South Korean professional baseball pitcher who briefly played for the Boston Red Sox.
+Cho Jin-ho (born August 16, 1975) is a South Korean professional baseball pitcher who briefly played for the Boston Red Sox.

 Cho played parts of the and MLB seasons with the Boston Red Sox, pitching in 13 games and recording two wins and six losses with a 6.52 earned run average.

 After finishing the 2002 season with the Pawtucket Red Sox (AAA) of the International League, Cho returned to South Korea, signing with the SK Wyverns of the KBO League.
 Cho had an unsuccessful 2003 with the club and in 2004 was caught in a scheme to dodge military service.
 He spent several years in prison and non-combat military service before returning to the mound for the Samsung Lions in 2007.